Stenotype: Modern hardware

 Most modern stenotype keyboards have more in common with computers than they do with typewriters or QWERTY computer keyboards.
 Most contain microprocessors, and many allow sensitivity adjustments for each individual key.
 They translate stenotype to the target language internally using user-specific dictionaries, and most have small display screens.
 They typically store a full day's work in non-volatile memory of some type, such as an SD card.
 These factors influence the price, along with economies of scale, as only a few thousand stenotype keyboards are sold each year.
-As of October 2013, student models, such as a Wave writer, sell for about US$1,500 and top-end models sell for approximately US$5,000.
-Machines that are 10 to 15 years old still resell for upward of $350.
+As of October 2013, student models, such as a Wave writer, sold for about US$1,500 and top-end models sold for approximately US$5,000.
+Machines that were 10 to 15 years old still resold for upward of $350.

 The Open Steno Project has written free open-source software, including Plover, and has developed cheap open-source hardware for stenography.
 Plover software translates keypresses to Stenotype on any modern keyboard, with a preference given to ortholinear keyboards that have NKRO functionality.

 Manufacturers

-Stenograph is by far the largest manufacturer of American stenotype keyboards with an estimated marketshare in excess of 90%.
-Their top models are the Luminex professional writer and the Wave student writer.
-The Stentura paper-based writers and the paperless élan writers preceded the current models.
+Stenograph is by far the largest manufacturer of American stenotype keyboards with an estimated market share in excess of 90%.
+Their top models are the NextGen and the Luminex CSE (Captioner Student Edition).
 There were two other large manufacturers in the 1980s (Xscribe, with the StenoRAM line and BaronData with the Transcriptor line).
 Stenograph purchased both companies and discontinued their products.
-The current manufacturers in the U.S. include:
+The current manufacturers in the US include: